pschool-in/curriculum/content/grammar/article/readingactivities.md

 # True or False

-Find whether the following statements are true or false.
+Classify whether the following statements are true or false.

 ```
 True: